-The direct link to access the form in the CEHS online database is: https://shucehs.co1.qualtrics.com/jfe/form/SV\ezzE5BSxpSA2r41.
+The direct link to access the form in the OCEAR online database is: https://shu.co1.qualtrics.com/jfe/form/SV_ezzE5BSxpSA2r41.

 The Clinical Placement Alert Form is sent to the Director of the Office of Clinical Experiences & Applied Research.
 Once received and reviewed, the director will work with the cooperating teacher, supervisor, faculty adviser, teacher candidate and other appropriate individuals to develop an intervention and support plan for the teacher candidate.